spack/spack.io/_posts/2022-05-31-spack-binary-packages.md

 title: "Announcing public binaries for Spack"
 date: 2022-05-31 02:00:00
 tags: public binary cache aws kitware e4s v0.18
+excerpt: |
+    Spack was designed as a from-source package manager, but today users can stop waiting for builds.
+Spack has been able to *create* binary build caches for several years
 ---

 ![image](/assets/images/binary-sticker.png){: style="width: 40%; float: right"}

-Spack was designed as a from-source package manager, and while it has been able to make binary build caches for several years, the onus of building the binaries has been on
-users: application teams, deployment teams at HPC facilities, etc.
+Spack was designed as a from-source package manager, but today users can stop waiting for builds.
+Spack has been able to *create* binary build caches for several years, but the onus of building the binaries has been on users: application teams, deployment teams at HPC facilities, etc.

 Today, enabled by some of the changes in
 [Spack v0.18](https://github.com/spack/spack/releases/tag/v0.18.0), and helped by the folks at [AWS](https://aws.amazon.com), [Kitware](https://aws.amazon.com), and the [E4S Project](https://e4s.io) we're starting down the path towards building binaries for *everything* in Spack.
 Right now, we've got binaries for the following OS's/architectures:

 | OS                       | Target      |
 |--------------------------|-------------|